UBS Arena: Professional wrestling

 The November 29, 2021 episode of WWE's Monday Night Raw took place at the arena.
 The December 8, 2021 episode of All Elite Wrestling's Dynamite took place at UBS Arena, as well as the taping for that week's episode of AEW Rampage, which aired on December 10.
+On June 30th 2024, All Elite Wrestling and New Japan Pro Wrestling co-hosted supershow Forbidden Door which aired live on PPV.
+On July 20, 2025, TNA Wrestling hosted Slammiversary from the arena.

 Mixed martial arts

 On July 16, 2022, the arena held its first MMA and UFC event, hosting UFC on ABC: Ortega vs. Rodríguez.

 Concerts

 British singer Harry Styles held the arena's first public concert on November 28, 2021.
+He also performed the entirety of his latest album Harry's House for the first time live on May 20, 2022.

+Bull riding

+In 2025, UBS Arena will be the new home venue of the New York Mavericks; one of ten bull riding teams of the Professional Bull Riders (PBR) Team Series held in the summer and autumn.
+Each team has their own hometown event.
+There are also two "neutral site" events during the season, which culminates at T-Mobile Arena in Las Vegas, Nevada, in October to determine the PBR Team Series Champion.

+During their first year in 2024, the New York Mavericks had Barclays Center in Brooklyn as their home venue.

+Other events

+Both the 2024 and 2025 MTV Video Music Awards were held at the UBS Arena.